You Pay the Price if Your Doctor Misdiagnosis You

 • Published

-• 6 mins read
+• 7 mins read

 A misdiagnosis can ruin your whole life!

 I bet you’ve been told some pretty awful stuff by your doctors over the years.
-Maybe they’ve told you that you have anxiety, or depressive disorder or bipolar disorder.
+Maybe they’ve told you that you have anxiety, depressive disorder or BIPOLAR disorder.
 Maybe they’ve written off your symptoms as normal aging or menopause, or assumed you have age-related brain fog, or even a challenging relationship or job!
 No matter the words thrown at you, a misdiagnosis is not only dangerous, but it can also delay you from getting proper medical care.

 I felt inspired to write an article about a misdiagnosis because one of my daughters shared a story with me.
 She works at a clinic in Connecticut.
 She encountered a patient, who I will name Beth.
 If your doctor is wrong, the only person who pays the price for a misdiagnosis is YOU!